EPID Record

 The meaning of the INP field depends upon what device support is used:

 If “Async Soft Channel” device support is selected, the following two fields are used to support an asynchronous readback device.
-The device support is expected to accomplish this by writing the value of the TVAL field to the PV specified by the TRIG link field, using dbCaPutLinkCallback().
+The device support accomplishes this by writing the value of the TVAL field to the PV specified by the TRIG link field, using dbCaPutLinkCallback().
 This is expected to cause the readback device to process.
 EPICS will send a callback when that processing completes, at which time device support will read the readback value just as normal “Soft Channel” support would.

 Setpoint Parameters